mjmlio/mjml/packages/mjml-accordion/README.md

 </p>

 <aside class="notice">
-Every attribute in `mj-accordion` are applied to `mj-accordion-element` unless you overide them on `mj-accordion-element`
+Every attribute in `mj-accordion` are applied to `mj-accordion-element` unless you override them on `mj-accordion-element`
 </aside>